harshilarora250/shadow-swap/README.md

 <img align="right" width="150" src="assets/thumbsupmeme.jpeg">

 ## AI Usage
-AI was mainly used for bug fixes, wherever else I tried to use AI, it sucked.
+AI was mainly used for bug fixes, wherever else I tried to use AI, it sucked mostly.

+## Recording (HackClub)
+I used lookout/lapse because my hackatime doesn't work well on my computer for some reason.

 ## Contribution
 This project was developed by [Harshil Arora](https://elipseday-nine.vercel.app/#contact)